 Ivan is the co-founder of the following professional companies: High Rise Rubber (est.1991), one of the original stilt/walkabout companies which continues to work to the present day; Martinez & Fabrega, a comedic street theatre company that produced The Bull Circus (2001) and collaborated with French company Cie Provisoir to create The Picturoscope Show (2002); Speakeasy Theatre, who produced The Radio Show (2003/4).
 Ivan was a co-director of Ragroof Theatre (from 2005) and is currently co-director, actor, dancer and disc jockey with The Ragroof Players.
 He also currently works with Red Herring Productions, a performance company set up by Paschale Straiton in 2008 to create outdoor theatre performances and installations.

-She creates her own projects under the name Dorothy’s Shoes, with commissioned shows and events for a diverse range of festivals and venues including LIFT/ BR-116, Sacred at Chelsea Theatre, Entre Lugares festival in Rio, Suspense Festival London, Dip Your Toe at Brighton Fringe, and Tenuta dello Scompiglio in Italy.
-She also works as a freelance dramaturg, choreographer and dance teacher, specialising in popular and social dance of the 19th and 20th centuries, ballroom and social dance, vaudeville, and eccentric dance.
+She creates her own participatory dance projects under the name Dorothy’s Shoes, with commissions for a diverse range of festivals and venues including LIFT/ BR-116, Sacred at Chelsea Theatre, Entre Lugares festival in Rio, Suspense Festival London, Dip Your Toe at Brighton Fringe, and Tenuta dello Scompiglio in Italy.
+She also works as a freelance choreographer and dance teacher, specialising in popular and social dance of the 19th and 20th centuries, ballroom and social dance, vaudeville, and eccentric dance.
 Dorothy’s Shoes will present The Ragroof Tea Dance from 2019 onwards.

 Max has an MA in Creative Writing and has trained in mime, physical theatre, clown, and in many forms of dance.
 She writes creative non-fiction, makes site responsive performance and installation work, and teaches across the world.
-Her teaching work has included: National Theatre, Open College of the Arts, University of Brighton, Wimbledon School of Art, Zap Arts, the International Workshop Festival, LUME Teatro, MIS Sao Paulo, and UNICAMP (Brazil), FICHO Festival (Mexico), The Actors Space (Barcelona) and many other companies, arts organisations and educational institutions across the UK and abroad.
+Her teaching work has included: National Theatre, University of Brighton, Wimbledon School of Art, Zap Arts, the International Workshop Festival, LUME Teatro, MIS Sao Paulo, and UNICAMP (Brazil), FICHO Festival (Mexico), The Actors Space (Barcelona) and many other companies, arts organisations and educational institutions worldwide.

-LAURA WRIGHT is a producer with over 17 years experience in managing theatre projects, live music events, and festivals, she joins Murmuration Arts (link to site) as producer.
-She has a wealth of experience in audience development, fundraising for theatre and community projects, and in marketing and promoting theatre shows and live music events.
-She has worked as a producer for White Mink, an electro-swing and vintage swing speakeasy live music and cabaret event; programmed festival stages; and has worked at theatre and live music venues and festivals since 1999.
+LAURA WRIGHT is a producer with over 18 years experience managing theatre projects, live music events, and festivals, she joins Murmuration Arts (link to site) as producer.
+She has a background in event management, audience development, fundraising for theatre and community projects, marketing and promoting theatre shows and live music events, programming festival stages, and has worked at theatre and live music venues and festivals since 1999.

-Laura is a big fan of swing dance, and enjoys coming to Ragroof Tea Dances and the company’s other participatory events.
-She is a singer and piano teacher, and has performed as a cabaret artist.
-Being an artist herself has given her a good understanding of how best to support performing artists through the creative process, from behind the scenes.
+Laura is a singer and piano teacher, and has performed as a cabaret artist.
+Experience as a performing artist has given her empathy and understanding in how best to support artists through the creative process, from behind the scenes.
 She sees her role as a producer as primarily facilitating and empowering artists to make work that realises their full creative potential.